High-quality generation of dynamic game content via small language models: A proof of concept: Introduction

-Although holding much promise, LLMs appear to have difficulty forming a coherent understanding of complicated worlds, as exemplified by Tsai \emph{et al.} in a recent study, which showed that a straightforward application of the current strongest LLMs is insufficient for playing a text-based game, \emph{Zork I} (1977)~\cite{Tsai2023CanLargeLanguage}.
+Although holding much promise, LLMs appear to have difficulty forming a coherent understanding of complicated worlds, as exemplified by Tsai \emph{et al.}, who showed that a straightforward application of then-state-of-the-art LLMs is insufficient for playing a text-based game, \emph{Zork I} (1977)~\cite{Tsai2023CanLargeLanguage}.
 Specifically, they tasked ChatGPT-4 with playing the game with access to the game manual as well as few-shot examples, but cited an inability of the LLM to successfully infer and utilize knowledge about the game world and formulate goals.
 This suggests that naive applications of LLMs to control NPCs in more complicated game situations will likely fail to adhere to the world and maintain logical coherence.
-Since maintaining narrative comprehension is essential for player immersion in story-driven games~\cite{qinMeasuringPlayerImmersion2009}, the LLMs' difficulty in maintaining narrative cohesion underscores a significant challenge to LLM integration in narratively-driven games.
-Müller-Brockhausen \emph{et al.}~\cite{muller-brockhausenChatter2023} found that even superficial "chatter" (or "barks" in game developer terminology) can struggle to stay in context, highlighting the challenge of full dynamic NPC dialogue.
+Since maintaining narrative comprehension is essential for player immersion in story-driven games~\cite{qinMeasuringPlayerImmersion2009}, the LLMs' difficulty in maintaining narrative cohesion underscores a significant challenge to LLM integration in narrative-driven games.
+Müller-Brockhausen \emph{et al.} found that even superficial "chatter" (or "barks" in game developer terminology) can struggle to stay in context, highlighting the challenge of full dynamic NPC dialogue~\cite{muller-brockhausenChatter2023}.

 Indeed, lack of consistency and guard-railing of LLMs is an often cited shortcoming for AI generated narrative content~\cite{Gallotta2024,Sweetser2024}.
 Maintaining narrative consistency requires LLMs to track extensive game state and character information, which can be managed through techniques such as RAG or complex prompting.
 However, increasing prompt complexity and constraint specificity beyond a certain point has been shown to reduce narrative coherence and creativity~\cite{Atmakuru2024}.
 This creates tension between the need for consistency (requiring more context/constraints) and the need for creative, engaging narratives.